Towards Calibrated Robust Fine-Tuning of Vision-Language Models: Experimental Detail

 \subsection{Details for numerical analysis on error bounds}

 In \S\ref{sec:toy}, we conducted toy experiments to perform empirical analyses that demonstrate our theoretical findings.
 We provide the details of the toy experiments using synthetic data.

 We generate 1000-dimensional Gaussian random variables, where the variables have binary noisy labels ($15\%$ of random flip) for the ID train, ID test, and OOD test datasets.
 For the ID train set, the first 400 dimensions and the second 400 dimensions are correlated with labels, and the remaining 200 dimensions are zero-centered random noises.
 We build the OOD test set from the ID test set by shifting the mean of the first 400 dimensions and downscaling the second 400 dimensions in half.
 The remaining 200 dimensions are intact.
 For example, the feature $x_{2}$ in Figure~\ref{fig:toy_explain} is perfectly correlated with labels across train and test in both ID and OOD environments, while the correlation between feature $x_{1}$ and labels vanish in OOD environment.
 We train the three-layer multi-layer perceptron networks with four different learning objectives adopting regularization terms for calibration ($\mathcal L_{\text{SD}}$) and for the smallest singular value ($\mathcal L_{\text{OC}}$) with varying regularization magnitudes (111 models in total): (i) without regularization (Baseline) (ii) with $\mathcal L_{\text{SD}}$, (iii) with $\mathcal L_{\text{OC}}$, and (iv) with $\mathcal L_{\text{SD}}$ and $\mathcal L_{\text{OC}}$.
 For $\mathcal L_{\text{OC}}$, we use an orthogonal constraint over the last weight matrix.
 For $\mathcal L_{\text{SD}}$, we adopt Born-Again-Network (BAN)-style self-distillation~\cite{furlanello2018born}.
 After training, we measured $\sigma_{min}$ and ECE on the ID test set and measured the mean squared error (MSE) and ECE on OOD test set.
+The visualization results of Figure \ref{fig:toy} show the correlation between the OOD MSE (or OOD ECE) and its upper bound (average of the standardized\footnote{computed by subtracting the mean and dividing with standard deviation of all 111 models' metric values} smallest singular value of ID feature representation and standardized ID ECE).